Texas has an official death count from the 2021 blackout. The true toll may never be known.

 Death is kind of Ariel Karlinsky's business.

-Karlinsky is a professor at Hebrew University in Jerusalem and a member of the World Health Organization's technical advisory group on COVID-19 mortality.
+Karlinsky is a researcher and a member of the World Health Organization's technical advisory group on COVID-19 mortality.

 "I'm an expert," he said.
 "Unfortunately for me, I am an expert on excess mortality."